What is BEAST?

 This website is for BEAST v1.X (currently version

 v1.10.4).
 For details about BEAST2, an independent project led by the University of Auckland, please look here.

 Getting started with BEAST

-These tutorials use the graphical applications of BEAST to perform analyses using the provided example files:
+As an introduction to using BEAST we provide some basic introductory tutorials using the graphical applications of BEAST to perform analyses using provided example files.

 BEAST-Users mailing list

 Users are strongly advised to join the BEAST mailing-list.
 This will be used to announce new versions and advise users about bugs and problems.